AN/SPY-6

-The AN/SPY-6 is an active electronically scanned array 3D radar under development for the United States Navy (USN).
-It will provide integrated air and missile defense for Flight III Arleigh Burke-class destroyers.
-Variants are under development for retrofitting Flight IIA Arleigh Burkes and for installation aboard Constellation-class frigates, Gerald R. Ford-class aircraft carriers, and s.
+The AN/SPY-6 is an active electronically scanned array (AESA) 3D radar system developed and built by RTX Corporation, and in service with the United States Navy (USN).
+It provides integrated air and missile defense for Flight III Arleigh Burke-class destroyers.
+Variants are under development for retrofitting Flight IIA Arleigh Burkes and for installation aboard Constellation-class frigates, Gerald R. Ford-class aircraft carriers, America-class amphibious assault ships (LHA-8 and future), and San Antonio-class amphibious transport docks.
 The first delivery of the AN/SPY-6 to the USN took place on 20 July 2020.

+In accordance with the Joint Electronics Type Designation System (JETDS), the "AN/SPY-6" designation represents the 6th design of an Army-Navy electronic device for surface ship surveillance radar system.
+The JETDS system also now is used to name all Department of Defense electronic systems.

 Development

-In October 2013, "Raytheon Company (RTN) [was] awarded an almost $386m cost-plus-incentive-fee contract for the Engineering and Manufacturing Development (EMD) phase design, development, integration, test, and delivery of Air and Missile Defense S-band Radar (AMDR-S) and Radar Suite Controller (RSC)."
 In September 2010, the Navy awarded technology development contracts to Northrop Grumman, Lockheed Martin, and Raytheon to develop the S-band radar and radar suite controller (RSC).
 X-band radar development reportedly will come under separate contracts.
 The Navy hopes to place AMDR on Flight III Arleigh Burke-class destroyers, possibly beginning in 2016.
 Those ships currently mount the Aegis Combat System, produced by Lockheed Martin.

+In October 2013, "Raytheon Company (RTN) [was] awarded an almost $386m cost-plus-incentive-fee contract for the Engineering and Manufacturing Development (EMD) phase design, development, integration, test, and delivery of Air and Missile Defense S-band Radar (AMDR-S) and Radar Suite Controller (RSC)."

 In 2013, the Navy cut almost $10B from the cost of the program by adopting a smaller less capable system that will be challenged by "future threats".
 As of 2013, the program is expected to deliver 22 radars at a total cost of almost $6.6B.
 They will cost $300m/unit in serial production.
 Testing is planned for 2021 and Initial operating capability is planned for March 2023.

 The Navy was forced to halt the contract in response to a challenge by Lockheed.
 Lockheed officially withdrew their protest in January 2014, allowing the Navy to lift the stop work order.

-In March 2022, Raytheon announced an $3.2B contract to outfit every new surface ship in the US Navy with the SPY-6 family of radars.
+In March 2022, Raytheon announced a $3.2B contract to outfit every new surface ship in the US Navy with the SPY-6 family of radars.

+In October 2025, Raytheon announced that Germany had selected the SPY-6(V)1 for its Type F127 frigates, making Germany the first international customer for the system.